dials/dials/doc/sphinx/documentation/tutorials/metrology_corrections.rst

   | 51    | 22   | 0.11972  | 0.18238  | 0.11037  |
   | 52    | 80   | 0.12845  | 0.24552  | 0.1396   |
   -------------------------------------------------
-  Saving refined experiments to corrected_refined_experiments.expt
+  Saving refined experiments to corrected_refined.expt

 As a reminder, before metrology correction we had these refined RMSDs from scan- static refinement::